Vaccine Exemptions

 All three steps must be completed in the following order:

 1. Download and complete the Ontario Ministry of Education's Statement of Medical Exemption (Child Care and Early Years Act).
-If you're unable to access the form, contact the Vaccine Team to have one emailed or mailed to you.
+If you're unable to access the form, contact the vaccine team to have one emailed or mailed to you.

 2. Have a physician or nurse practitioner complete the form.
 Keep a copy for your personal records.